iroy2000/react-redux-boilerplate/README.md

   -- src/
     -- js/
       -- common/
+        -- api/          --> all api requests
-        -- components/   --> all share components here -- types/        --> all flow types are here -- redux/
+        -- components/   --> all share components
+        -- types/        --> all flow types
+      -- redux/
         -- modules/      --> all redux code
         -- saga/         --> all redux-saga code